-LOIs must have a budget between US\$20,000 and US\$150,000 to be eligible for consideration.
+Letters of inquiry must have a budget between US\$20,000 and US\$150,000 to be eligible for consideration.

-Projects are expected to start approximately six to nine months from the release of this call for LOIs.
-CEPF projects are typically 18-24 months in duration, but all work must be complete by June 2024.
+Projects are expected to start approximately six to nine months from the release of this call for letters of inquiry.
+CEPF projects are typically 18 to 24 months in duration, but all work must be complete by June 2024.